nithinshyam13/lmstudio-export-chat/README.md

 1. Find your LM Studio conversation JSON file (default location: ~/.lmstudio/conversations)
 2. Change the file name in ```lmstudio_2_md.ipynb``` (variable name: json_filename) and run all cells
 3. Find the md file in the same location as the JSON file

+## Example
+Find an example JSON chat file along with the converted Markdown file in the root directory.